mbtown01/frosti/docs/dev-notes/build-device.md

 * Configures the hardware watchdog to reboot if the CPU locks
 * Enables i2c
 * Installs docker, docker-compose, and adds use 'pi' to the docker group
-* Installs the rpt daemon as a service
+* Installs the frosti daemon as a service

 Once the play has completed successfully, a reboot is required.
-If all went well, at reboot you'll wait a really long time while the Pi downloads and installs the containers that rpt depends on, then builds the container for rpt.
+If all went well, at reboot you'll wait a really long time while the Pi downloads and installs the containers that frosti depends on, then builds the container for frosti.
 Once that's complete, it *should* just magically start.

 ## Assumptions